Chicken Madras

 • 1 tablespoon tomato puree

-• 1 whole dried red chilli (optional)
+• 2 whole dried red chillies, slightly torn

 • 2 teaspoons freshly squeezed lime juice